eric-d-setter/EasyLogger/README.md

 4. Enjoy!
    It will give you logs in this form:
    `2024-01-09T18:02:59.345Z INFO  | location:@Main.bar() @Main.foo() @Main.main() | [FOOBAR] Here be logs.`

+Types of Logs:

+There are a variety of different methods you can use (all methods are overloaded):

+`public static void log(String logMessage)`
+`public static void log(String prefix, String logMessage)` The most basic of logs, will simply log your message at the point in the code where it is written.

+`public static void logWithLocation(String logMessage)` `public static void logWithLocation(String prefix, String logMessage)` Logs the method where the log method was called along with your message.

+`public static void logBreadcrumbs(String logMessage)` `public static void logBreadcrumbs(int depth, String prefix, String logMessage)` Logs the current method and every calling method based on the `depth`.
+By default, it will log the current method and the method that called the prior method.
+The depth parameter defines how many methods + the current method to log. i.e. - `depth` == 2
+`MyClass.bar()` - depth: 0 <--- logBreadcrubs() called here
+ |--->`MyClass.foo()` - depth: 1
+       |--->`MyClass.main()` depth: 2

+There are 3 default log levels that you can log to: INFO, WARN, and ERROR.
+INFO and WARN write to System.out and ERROR writes to System.err.
+Examples: `EasyLog.log() - EasyLog.logWithLocation()` `EasyLog.logWarn() - EasyLog.logWarnWithLocation()` `EasyLog.logError() - EasyLog.logErrorWithLocation()`
+All logging methods follow these naming conventions so you should be able to extrapolate what each should do.

+There is also the ability to create custom log levels.
+Using the CustomLevel class you define the PrintStream where the logs should be written (such as System.out and System.err) and the descriptor for the level (such as INFO, WARN, ERROR).
+After creating an instance of CustomLevel, you can pass the instance as the first parameter into the basic log methods (e.g. `EasyLog.log() - EasyLog.logWithLocation()`).

 CURRENTLY WIP BUT WILL BE ADDING MORE FEATURES